Frequently Asked Questions

 Are BBQ grills or fire pits allowed?

-Barbecue grills and self-contained fire pits are allowed in residential areas.
-Such items should be monitored while in use, be at least 25 feet from any structure and may not be used under carports, patios or in enclosed areas.
-When not in use (and cooled) barbecue grills and fire pits should be stored in an area not visible from the front of the home.
+The use of resident owned fire pits is prohibited.
+Barbecue grills are allowed in residential areas.
+Barbecue grills should be monitored while in use, be at least 25 feet from any structure and may not be used under carports, patios or in enclosed areas.
+When not in use (and cooled) barbecue grills should be stored in an area not visible from the front of the home.

 Does Corvias provide air filters?